-- (a) in respect of the composition of a social service occupational board that - - (i) two persons must represent the interests of the social service occupation for which the social service occupational board has been established; - (ii) two persons must represent the community on the social service occupational board; - (iii) education and training institutions must be represented on the social service occupational board; - (iv) the department of social development must be represented on the social service occupational board; - (b) the procedure to be followed for the election and appointment of the members of the social service occupational board; - (c) the establishment of committees by a social service occupational board as it considers necessary, each consisting of so many persons appointed by the social service occupational board as it may determine, but including at least one member who must be the chairperson of the committee; - (d) that the chairperson of the social service occupational board must be registered to practice as a social service practitioner; - (e) that a social service occupational board may delegate its powers and functions to any committee of the social service occupational board; - (f) the appointment of a chairperson and vice-chairperson by the members of a social service occupational board and the powers and functions of the chairperson and vice-chairperson; - (g) the term of office of the members of a social service occupational board; and - (h) any other matter necessary for the effective functioning of a social service occupational board;
+- (v) trade unions which represent employees working in the field of developmental social services must be represented on the professional board; - (vi) one or more persons with appropriate legal expertise and experience must be appointed to the professional board; - (b) the procedure to be followed for the election and appointment of the members of a professional board; - (c) the establishment by a professional board of committees as it considers necessary, each consisting of so many persons appointed by the professional board as it may determine, but including at least one member of the professional board who must be the chairperson of the committee; - (d) that the chairperson of a professional board must be registered to practice as a social service practitioner falling under the profession board; - (e) that a professional board may delegate its powers and functions to any committee of the professional board; - (f) the appointment of a chairperson and vice-chairperson by the members of a professional board and the powers and functions of the chairperson and vicechairperson; - (g) the term of office of the members of a professional board; and - (h) any other matter necessary for the effective functioning of a professional board. - (4) The Minister may, on the recommendation of the Council and after consulting the professional board, by notice in the Gazette dissolve any professional board. - (5) Before acting under subsection (4), the Minister must - - (a) by notice in the Gazette -

-- (4) The Minister may, on the recommendation of the Council and after consulting the social service occupational board concerned, dissolve any social service occupational board. - (5) Before acting under subsection (4), the Minister must - - (a) by notice in the Gazette - (i) inform affected persons of his or her intention to dissolve the social service occupational board and provide reasons; - (ii) invite affected persons to submit written representations on the matter within a period of not less than twenty-one days; - (b) consider any written representations submitted.
+- inform affected persons of his or her intention to dissolve the professional board with reasons; - (ii) invite affected persons to submit written representations on the matter within a period of not less than twenty-one days; - (b) consider any written representations submitted.

-29. General powers of social service occupational boards
+24. General powers of professional boards

-- (1) A social service occupational board must exercise its powers and perform its functions subject to the policies of the Council determined in terms of section 4(1)(e). - (2) A social service occupational board may, subject to this Act- - (a) advise the Council on any matter affecting any social service occupation falling under the board for social service occupations; - (b) consult and liaise with any other professional board or relevant public authority on matters affecting any social service occupation falling under the board for social service occupations; - (c) make representations to the Council for the making, amending or withdrawal of any regulation or rule that applies or will apply to the board for social service occupations or any social service occupation falling under the board for social service occupations;
+- (1) A professional board must exercise its powers and perform its functions subject to the policies of the Council determined in terms of section 4(1)(e). - (2) A professional board may, subject to this Act- - (a) advise the Council on any matter affecting any social service profession falling under the professional board; - (b) consult and liaise with any other professional board or relevant public authority on matters affecting any social service profession falling under the professional board; - (c) make representations to the Council for the making, amending or withdrawal of any regulation or rule that applies or will apply to the professional board or any social service profession falling under the professional board; - (d) after consultation with any other professional board, establish joint standing committees of the boards concerned; - (e) promote liaison in the field of education and training and promote the standard of education and training in any social service profession falling under the professional board; - (f) exercise effective control over the professional conduct of social service practitioners falling under the professional board;

-- (d) promote liaison in the field of education, training and development and promote the standard of education, training and development in any social service occupation falling under the professional board; - (e) exercise effective control over the professional conduct of social service practitioners falling under the board for social service occupations; - (f) protect, promote and maintain the dignity and integrity of any social service occupation falling under the board for social service occupations; - (g) exercise or perform such other powers and functions conferred on the board for social service occupations by this Act, delegated to the board for social service occupations by the Council or prescribed in terms of this Act; - (h) generally, do all things necessary to achieve the objects of this Act in relation to any social service occupation falling under the board for social service occupations.
+- (g) protect, promote and maintain the dignity and integrity of any social service profession falling under the professional board; - (h) exercise or perform such other powers and functions conferred on the professional board by this Act, delegated to the professional board by the Council or prescribed in terms of this Act; - (i) generally, do all things necessary to achieve the objects of this Act in relation to any social service profession falling under the professional board.

-30. Disqualifications from membership of a social service occupational board
+25. Disqualifications from membership of professional boards